B-17 Survivors

 Painted as Miss Angela.

-Airworthy with the Palm Springs Air Museum in Palm Springs, California.
+On display at the Palm Springs Air Museum in Palm Springs, California.

 TB-17G